 Selfies, Portraits, and Macro

-A71’s performance with 32MP front camera is very impressive during the day as well as night, under the good ambient light.
+A71’s performance with a 32MP front camera is very impressive during the day as well as at night, under the good ambient light.
 The default setting allows the 8MP shots from the front camera unless you switch to the 32MP, which somehow takes selfies at 20MP resolution (group selfie for 32MP).
 Neither of the mode underperforms under the right lighting conditions.
 The selfies turn out to be rich with facial details, skin tone remains natural, and no cosmetic effects are added unless you switch to the beauty mode.

 For portraits, the rear camera can work equally well with both 16MP and 64MP mode.
-The Live Focus is available for both front and rear lenses that can stand out the subject while creating some fantastic bokeh effect.
+The Live Focus is available for both front and rear lenses that can stand out the subject while creating some fantastic bokeh effects.

-Macro lenses on smartphones are still in the nascent phase and much to be done before they can become a reliable part of your phone camera.
+Macro lenses on smartphones are still in the nascent phase and have much to be done before they can become a reliable part of your phone camera.
 However, Samsung’s 5MP macro lens is much easier to handle than most of the conventional working 2MP sensors on the market that are nothing more than gimmickry.
 It is a fixed lens that does not allow autofocus; therefore, with adequate distance from the subject (3cm to 5cm), good light, and firm grip, it can give some beautiful shots.

 Samsung Galaxy A71 is a beautiful device that is slightly better in performance than the predecessor but doesn’t quite exceed the gaming performance of Redmi Note 8 Pro, nevertheless, it is a very capable device with good battery life and beautiful camera performance under good light, though, a minor lag can be experienced during heavy multitasking.

 If you want a better gaming experience as well as a more affordable price tag as compared to Galaxy A71, then Xiaomi Redmi Note 8 Pro is your safest option.
-In the camera department, OPPO Reno 2 which falls in the same category as Galaxy A71 can provide better photography experience but it falls behind Samsung’s smartphone when it comes to battery consumption rate.
+In the camera department, OPPO Reno 2 which falls in the same category as Galaxy A71 can provide a better photography experience but it falls behind Samsung’s smartphone when it comes to battery consumption rate.